intellivoid/Socialvoid-Standard-Documentation/Methods/timeline/Repost.md

 # Repost

-Composes a reply post to an existing post
+Composes a repost of an existing post

 ## Description